paulsengroup/hictk/README.md

 <details>
 <summary> Troubleshooting test failures </summary>
-If one or more test fail, try the following troubleshooting steps before reaching out for help.
+If one or more tests fail, try the following troubleshooting steps before reaching out for help.

 1. Make sure you are running `ctest` from the root of the source tree (`/tmp/hictk` if you are following the instructions).
 2. Make sure you are passing the correct build folder to `--test-dir`.
 Pass the absolute path if necessary (i.e. `--test-dir=/tmp/hictk/build/` if you are following the instructions).